changhsinlee/changhsinlee.github.io/_posts/2019-02-22-pyderpuffgirls-s1-guide.md

 ![Keith](/figure/source/2019-02-22-pyderpuffgirls-s1-guide/keith-buildings.png)
 *Keith with the Python Staff of Enlightenment†*

-PyderPuffGirls has 8 episode that put into 3 groups.
+PyderPuffGirls has 8 episode that form 3 groups.

 ### Group 1: Automating Excel reports